krasimir/cssx/docs/plugins.md

 ## Available plugins

 We may use the enormous [PostCSS plugins collection](https://github.com/postcss/postcss/blob/master/docs/plugins.md).
 There are tons of really cool plugins and we could mix them together with CSSX.
-The code above is a code that is transpiled and goes directly in the browser.

 ```js
 // cssx client-side library